 Habitat and Conservation

-Northern leopard frogs are sometimes called “meadow” or “grass” frogs because they often move into pastures and lawns during the summer.
+Northern leopard frogs are also called “meadow” or “grass” frogs because they often move into pastures and lawns during the summer.

 As with other leopard frogs, the northern leopard frog eats a variety of insects and spiders.

 The northern leopard frog and the plains leopard frog (L. blairi) both occur in the northwestern corner of the state.
-Studies of the populations in northwestern Missouri, and one in Mercer County, have shown that the plains leopard frog, which has a wider range in our state, appears to be hybridizing with northern leopard frogs and causing the decline of this rare Missouri species due to genetic swamping.
-However, the Mercer County L. pipiens populations appear to have more genetic vigor and show little hybridization with L. blairi.
+Studies of these frogs in northwestern Missouri, and one in Mercer County, have shown that the plains leopard frog, which has a wider range in our state, appears to be hybridizing with northern leopard frogs and causing the decline of this rare Missouri species due to genetic swamping.
+However, the populations of northern leopard frogs in Mercer County appear to have more genetic vigor and show little hybridization with the plains leopard frog.

-This species was first discovered in the spring of 1985 in Atchison County, and another population was found in 1987 in Mercer County.
+This species was first discovered in our state in 1985 in Atchison County, and another population was found in 1987 in Mercer County.
 The northern leopard frog may be found in a few additional northern Missouri counties, given additional survey efforts.

 Taxonomy: The true frog family (Ranidae) is the largest and most widespread family of frogs.
 It contains 365 species in 14 genera and probably originated in Africa.
 Representatives of this cosmopolitan family occur on every major land mass except New Zealand, Antarctica, most oceanic islands, the West Indies, and southern South America.
 The largest genus in the family in the New World (North and South America) is Lithobates (formerly Rana), with about 50 species.
 Missouri’s species, formerly in genus Rana, are all in genus Lithobates.
 As of taxonomic understandings in 2016, the Rana genus is considered restricted to the eastern hemisphere and western North America.
 In Missouri, the genus Lithobates is represented by eight species.

 In Missouri, breeding is in late March through mid-April; peak calling is usually in the first week of April.
-Males call, beginning at dusk, from small areas of open water in marshes or shallow ponds, preferably clear-water wetlands.
+Beginning at dusk, males call from small areas of open water in marshes or shallow ponds, preferably clear-water wetlands.
 Eggs are laid in shallow water.
 A female may lay up to 6,000 eggs in globular masses attached to submerged sticks or vegetation.
 These hatch in 7–20 days, varying with water temperature.
 The tadpoles transform into froglets after 2–2½ months (in June to early July).
 Life span is estimated at 4–5 years.